Razyapoo/KGBClusteringDocumentation/technical_documentation.md

 The next few sections describe extensions to the main components of the source code.

 > **Note**
-> Implementation of each component extension is described in more detail directly in the code comments.
+> Implementation of each component extension is described in more details in the code comments.

 <h3 id="extension-of-the-grapharea">Extension of the GraphArea.vue</h3>